Quantitative phase and absorption contrast imaging: Numerical experiments

-In the first step of the proposed approach, we solve for $|\rho_i|^2$, using as data the total scattered intensity for each of the $\Nc=300$ illumination patterns.
-The contribution to these data coming from all the cross-terms $\rho_i^* \rho_j$ with $i \neq j$ are considered as noise, which is absorbed by the {\em Noise Collector}.
-Note that in $|\rho_i|^2$ the ratio between the weak and the strong absorbing objects is very small, of the order of $1/100$, making the detection of the weak absorbers very difficult.
-We show in Figure \ref{fig1} an example for four objects, two weak (white crosses) and two strong (red squares).
-The left column of Figure \ref{fig1} are the results for noise free data, and the right column the results for data with SNR$=30$~dB.
+This is illustrated in Figure \ref{fig1}, where we have considered four scatterers, two of them are strong absorbers ($m=2$) shown with red squares and the other two are weak ($n=2$) shown with white crosses.
+The ratio between the weak and the strong absorbing objects in $|\rho_i|^2$ is, in this case, of the order of $1/100$, making the detection of the weak absorbers very difficult.
+The left column of Figure \ref{fig1} are the results for noise-free data, and the right column is the results for data with SNR$=30$~dB.
 In both cases, the locations of the strong absorbing objects are recovered exactly.
-Moreover, their amplitudes $|\rho_i|^2$ are recovered with quite good accuracy.
-In the first and second rows of Figure \ref{fig1} we display $|\rho |^2$ as a two dimensional image, while in the third row we plot $| \rho |^2$ as a vector.
+Moreover, their amplitudes $|\rho_i|^2$ are recovered with a quite good accuracy.
+In the first and second rows of Figure \ref{fig1} we display $|\rho|^2$ as a two-dimensional image, while in the third row we plot $| \rho |^2$ as a vector.
 In this third row, we plot the exact $| \rho |^2$ vector with green circles, and the recovered one with red stars.
-The black stars are the non-physical unknown $\eta$ introduced in the algorithm to absorb the contribution to the data due to the cross-terms $\rho_i^* \rho_j$, with $i \neq j$.
-In both cases, with or without noise in the data, the weakly absorbing objects are not recovered because the neglected contribution to the data of the cross-terms $\rho_i^* \rho_j$, with $i \neq j$ , is larger than the contribution of the weakly absorbing objects.
+The black stars are the non-physical unknown $\vect \eta$ introduced in the algorithm to absorb the contribution to the data due to the cross-terms $\rho_i^* \rho_j$, with $i \neq j$.
+In both cases, with or without noise in the data, the weakly absorbing objects are not recovered because the neglected contribution to the data of the cross-terms $\rho_i^* \rho_j$, with $i \neq j$ , is larger than the contribution of the weakly absorbing objects (these are the second term which is $O(1)$ and third term which is $O(\epsilon)$ in (\ref{eq:epsilon})).

+To find the weak absorbers we apply the second step of the algorithm.
+To this end, we first remove from the data the $O(1)$ contributions $\sum_{k=1}^m |w_{ik}|^2 |\rho_k|^2$ from the $m$ strong absorbers already found in step $1$.
+For our model problem with $m$-strong and $n$-weak absorbers what remains is